 Other Ponzi schemes throughout the kingdom

-The huge controversy surrounding the Mae Manee Ponzi scheme has thrown up other such schemes throughout Thailand with one in Suphan Buri where a woman is reported to be on the run from police.
+The huge controversy surrounding the Mae Manee Ponzi scheme has thrown up other such schemes throughout Thailand with one in Suphan Buri where a woman is on the run.

 25-year-old Wichitra Khlai-ubon is alleged to have conned victims out of ฿300 million with her scheme entitled Nong Prim Pha Ruay or Little Prim will make you rich.
 She left ฿4 in her bank account before she disappeared.